We are community supported and may earn a commission when you buy through links on our site. Learn more

 Broken Mop

-A few weeks ago, before the coronavirus was even a thing in the UK, my mop handle broke.
+A few weeks ago my mop handle broke.
 Just as the same kind had done some time before.
 I decided I not only needed a new mop, but perhaps a new kind of mop.

 Online Shops